petzval/btferret/UPDATE.md

 4. The Python capability has made it necessary to change the way pairing information is stored.
 Any existing pairing information generated with previous versions will be lost.

+### Version 15

+1. Secure Connection pairing added to le\_pair options.

+2. An amusing, but probably useless program to turn a Pi into a Bluetooth mouse.
+Connect from a PC/tablet and the Pi's arrow keys move the cursor.
+Function keys F1/2/3 execute left/middle/right button clicks.
+   See mouse.c/py.
+An example of HID programming.